grafana/grafana-infinity-datasource/docs/sources/references/url.md

 # Configuring URL

 You can enter any URL in the query URL field.
-URL should be a valid json / csv / graphql / xml / html endpoint.
+URL should be a valid JSON/CSV/Graphql/XML/HTML endpoint.

 In the query editor, click the expand icon next the URL field to configure more query URL options like HTTP Method (GET/POST), additional headers and additional query strings.